Key Takeaways

 Top 10 Best Puppy Food Brands in India: Complete Comparison

-So you're standing in the pet store aisle (or scrolling through endless options online), completely paralyzed by choice.
-Been there.
-Here's my honest breakdown of the brands actually available in India — not just the imported unicorns you'll never find.
+Standing in the pet store aisle or scrolling through endless options online can feel completely overwhelming.
+Here's an honest breakdown of the brands actually available in India — not just the imported options you'll rarely find outside metros.

 Royal Canin dominates the premium segment with about 28% market share.
-Is it worth the premium?
+Worth the premium?
 In my experience, yes — especially their breed-specific formulas.
-But you're paying ₹450-550 per kg.
+But you're paying Rs 450-550 per kg.
 Pedigree Puppy, meanwhile, has 95% distribution coverage across India.
-You'll find it everywhere from Chennai to tier-3 cities, priced at ₹280-320 per kg.
-It's reliable, nothing fancy.
+You'll find it everywhere from Chennai to tier-3 cities, priced at Rs 280-320 per kg.
+Reliable, nothing fancy.

-Drools and Farmina have been growing like crazy — 40% year-over-year in smaller cities.
-Why?
+Drools and Farmina have been growing 40% year-over-year in smaller cities.
 They hit that sweet spot between quality and affordability.
-Farmina's N&D line (₹380-450/kg) uses novel proteins like ocean fish and pumpkin.
-Drools (₹250-350/kg) offers good value with real chicken as the first ingredient.
+Farmina's N&D line (Rs 380-450/kg) uses novel proteins like ocean fish and pumpkin.
+Drools (Rs 250-350/kg) offers good value with real chicken as the first ingredient.
+If you're weighing whether the premium import is worth it, check out this breakdown on whether Royal Canin justifies its price for Indian dogs before committing.

-Now, here's what the price per kg doesn't tell you: feeding cost per day.
-A 5kg puppy eating premium food at ₹500/kg might cost you less monthly than a 5kg puppy on budget food at ₹250/kg if the cheaper option requires double the serving size due to fillers.
+Here's what price per kg doesn't tell you: feeding cost per day.
+A 5kg puppy eating premium food at Rs 500/kg might cost less monthly than the same puppy on budget food at Rs 250/kg if the cheaper option requires double the serving size due to fillers.
 Do the math based on feeding guidelines.

-Imported brands (Acana, Orijen, Taste of the Wild) cost ₹600-800 per kg when you can find them.
-Are they better?
-The ingredients lists are impressive — 70-80% meat content, no grains, exotic proteins.
-But availability is patchy, especially outside metros.
-I use Acana for Pom-Pom, but I've had to order online three times when local stores ran out.
+Imported brands like Acana, Orijen, and Taste of the Wild cost Rs 600-800 per kg when you can find them.
+The ingredient lists are impressive — 70-80% meat content, no grains, exotic proteins.
+But availability is patchy outside metros.
+I use Acana for Pom-Pom but have had to order online three times when local stores ran out.

 Regional availability matters more than you'd think.
 Brands like Pedigree, Drools, and Royal Canin are everywhere.
 Farmina and Brit Care are growing but still metro-heavy.
 If you live outside major cities, factor in whether you can actually restock reliably.